pugjs/pug-en/src/api/migration-v2.md

 # Migrating to Pug 2

 Pug 2 was released in August 2016.
 To make improvements in the new release possible, we had to make the decision of deprecating or removing some APIs and undocumented language features.
-We made an effort to make these changes as unintrusive as possible, and many of these changes were previously warned against as console warnings.
+We made an effort to make these changes as unintrusive as possible, and many of these changes were previously discouraged in console warnings.

 This article details how you can convert your application to the latest version of Pug.

 ## Project Rename

 Due to a trademark issue, the project name has been changed from "Jade" to "Pug" in conjunction with the release of Pug 2.
 This also means that we have changed the official supported file extension from `.jade` to `.pug`.
-Although `.jade` is still supported, it is deprecated, and all users are encouraged to transition to `.pug` immediately.
+Although `.jade` is still supported, it is deprecated.
+All users are encouraged to transition to `.pug` immediately.

 ## Removed Language Features

-Most of these removals can be automatically detected by [pug-lint], our official linter.
+Most of these removals can be automatically detected by <code>[pug-lint]</code>, our official linter.

 ### Legacy Mixin Call